-A Baryon is a composite particle made of three quarks, such as a Proton or Neutron.
+A baryon is a composite particle made of three quarks, such as a proton or neutron.
 They make up nearly all the mass of matter in the universe.
-Baryons, along with Mesons, which comprise two quarks are Hadrons.
+Baryons, along with mesons, which comprise two quarks are hadrons.

-Electrons and Neutrinos (ν) are Leptons which are not made of quarks, but are elementary particles in their own right.
+Electrons and neutrinos are leptons, which are not made of quarks, but are elementary particles in their own right.
 Photons are examples of particles that are neither leptons or hadrons.